 - Rice wine and pepper flakes are optional

+Step 2.
 Turn the heat down to medium, cover the pot, and cook the chicken for 10 minutes.
 After 10 minutes, turn each chicken piece over and cook for another 20 minutes.
-Turn chicken once more and cook for another 20 minutes – total cook time should be 50 minutes. *Keep chicken covered while cooking.*
+Turn chicken once more and cook for another 20 minutes – total cook time should be 50 minutes. *Keep chicken covered while cooking and add more water if too much has evaporated.*

 Do you see the wonderful dark color of the chicken?
 That’s all that shoyu yumminess soaking into each chicken piece.

-Okay.
-Now, this next part is totally optional and can be skipped if you don’t want a glaze, but why wouldn’t you want a glaze?
-Just sayin’ 🙂 So, using the liquid that the chicken was cooked in, measure out about a cup of it and place into a smaller pot.
+Step 3.
+This next part is totally optional and can be skipped if you don’t want a glaze.
+Using the liquid that the chicken was cooked in, measure out about a cup of it and place into a smaller pot.
 Make sure to skim off any chicken fat and just get the sauce.
+Taste, if it’s too salty, add a bit of water to the mix.
 Heat the sauce on medium high heat.
 To thicken the sauce, mix 2 tsp. of cornstarch with a few spoonfuls of the heated sauce to make a slurry.
-Add this slurry into the pot and stir until the sauce thickens and coats the spoon.
+Add this slurry into the pot and stir until the sauce thickens and lightly coats a spoon.

-Place chicken on a serving platter and dress with glaze.
+Step 4.
+Place chicken on a serving platter and dress with glaze (optional).
 Sprinkle with green onions and sesame seeds.
 Now, sit down, open wide, and enjoy the yumminess.

 Shoyu Chicken